bandagedidiot/bandagedidiot/README.md

 - haii im xander but I also go by moxie.

 - I use any pronouns preferably he/they

+-  I am an IRL of a few characters, If you don't feel comfortable with that then don't interact with me, please.

 - (Suspecting osdd-1b system but ofc we are tapping in to every option possible)